blind-contours/EffectXshift/README.md

 $$

-This finds the exposure-covariate region combination where the effect of an intervention is maximally diffrent.
+This finds the exposure-covariate region combination where the effect of an intervention is maximally different.

-`EffectXshift` builds on work described in (McCoy et al. 2023).
-However instead of identifying interactions through an semi-parametric definition of an F-statistics and then estimating our interaction target parameter using CV-TMLE pooled across exposure sets, we provide a more streamlined approach.
-In this package, we identify interactions through g-computation first - evaluating the expected outcome under joint shift compared to the sum of individual shifts using Super Learner.
-We then rank these estimates as the highest sets of synergy and antagonism.
-We then use CV-TMLE and pool within the ranks.
+## Under the Hood

+`EffectXshift` first identifies effect modification using g-computation through a Super Learner (ensemble of machine learning algorithms).
+We get the exposure shift for each individual for each exposure.
+We then regress these effects onto the covariate space using a custom decision tree algorithm that aims to find the region in the covariate space where the effect of shifting is maximally different.
+This algorithm therefore selects the exposure from a mixture paired with a region in the covariate space that maximizes the subpopulation intervention effect, or rather, finds the exposure-covariate region combination where the effect of intervention is maximally different.

+## K-Fold Cross-Validation

 The package ensures robustness by employing a k-fold cross-validation framework.
-This framework helps in estimating a data-adaptive parameter, which is the stochastic shift target parameters for the exposure sets identified as having synergy or antagonism.
+This framework helps in estimating a data-adaptive parameter, which is the stochastic shift target parameters for the exposure identified as having maximal effect modification.
 The process begins by partitioning the data into parameter-generating and estimation samples.
-In the parameter-generating sample, we identify our ranks of antagonistic and synergistic exposure sets through a machine learning g-computation framework.
-In the estimation sample we then estimate our interaction target parameter using the doubly robust estimator TMLE to ensure asymptotic efficiency which allows us to construct confidence intervals for our estimates (unlike the g-comp method).
+In the parameter-generating sample, we identify our exposure-covariate region with maximum effect modification using machine learning g-computation framework.
+In the estimation sample we then estimate our stochastic shift target parameter in levels of the discovered covariate using the doubly robust estimator TMLE to ensure asymptotic efficiency which allows us to construct confidence intervals for our estimates (unlike the g-comp method).

-By using EffectXshift, users get access to a tool that offers both k-fold specific and aggregated results for the top synergistic and antagonistic relationships, ensuring that researchers can glean the most information from their data.
+By using EffectXshift, users get access to a tool that offers both k-fold specific and aggregated results for the maximal effect modification, ensuring that researchers can glean the most information from their data.
 For a more in-depth exploration, there’s an accompanying vignette.

+## Inputs

 To utilize the package, users need to provide vectors for exposures, covariates, and outcomes.
-They also specify the respective $\delta$ for each exposure (indicating the degree of shift) and if this delta should be adaptive in response to positivity violations.
-The `top_n` parameter defines the top number of synergistic, antagonistic, positive and negative ranked impacts to estiamte.
+They also specify the respective $\delta$ for each exposure (indicating the degree of shift).
+The `top_n` parameter defines the top number of effect modification exposure-covariate pairs.
 A detailed guide is provided in the vignette.
 With these inputs, `EffectXshift` processes the data and delivers tables showcasing fold-specific results and aggregated outcomes, allowing users to glean insights effectively.

 `EffectXshift` also incorporates features from the `sl3` package (Coyle, Hejazi, Malenica, et al. 2022), facilitating ensemble machine learning